stenslae/PulsarSideChannel/pulsar_report.md

 ### Project Goals

 - **Pulsar signals** are periodic electromagnetic (EM) pulses from rotating neutron stars.
 Naturally, I decided to attack simulated ones using EM side‑channel analysis and a brute‑force seed recovery approach.
 Because pulsars are basically beacon signals with absurd periodicity, brute‑forcing them is easier than explaining what neutron stars are.
-In this work, the side-channel is the pulsar emission itself, and the ‘target device’ is the scrambling algorithm applied to it.
+- **In this project, the side-channel is the simpulated pulsar emissions, and the ‘target device’ is the scrambling algorithm applied to it.**
 - The primary [objectives](#takeaways) of this project are as follows:
 	1. What techniques can detect data leakage in signals?
 	2. How does scrambling level and SNR affect pulsar signal leakage?